 5. Press CREATE when you're satisfied with all settings.
 Kapwing will spend seconds to minutes processing your adjustments.

-6. Hit Download to save the boomerang video that you just converted from a saved video.
+6. Hit Download to save the boomerang video made from the existing video online.

-If you want to boomerang an existing video on both Android and iPhone devices, try out CapCut.
+If you want to make boomerang from existing video on both Andriod and iPhone, try out CapCut.
 It's a 100% free video editor released by ByteDance, offering all necessary video editing toolkits to polish a routine video.
-CapCut doesn't come with the boomerang utility.
-However, you can make use of its copy and reverse feature to create the boomerang effect on your own.
+CapCut doesn't come with the boomerang tool like other video editor for Instagram.
+However, you can make use of it's copy and reverse feature to make boomerang video from camera roll.

 1. Install and open up the CapCut video editing app on your smartphone.